Frances has many years' experience writing about exhibitions in art galleries and museums.

-As Chief Curator of the museum Kipling developed and expanded the reference library as well as the museum's collections.
+As Chief Curator of the museum, Kipling developed and expanded the reference library and the museum's collections.
 Working closely with his colleague Bhai Ram Singh, he organised the design and construction of new buildings for both the museum and the art school.

-In Bombay and Lahore Kipling collected photographs and prints of Indian crafts and craftsmen, reflecting a variety of cultural and religious traditions.
-In the late 1860s and early 1870s many craft traditions were in decline.
-To ensure their preservation, Kipling encouraged his students to focus on regional crafts such as wood carving, carpentry and textiles.
+In Bombay and Lahore, Kipling collected photographs and prints of Indian craftsmen, reflecting various cultural and religious traditions.
+In the late 1860s and early 1870s, many craft traditions declined.
+Kipling encouraged his students to focus on regional crafts such as wood carving, carpentry and textiles to ensure their preservation.

-During this period Kipling and his students were involved in the decoration of much of Bombay's emerging Gothic Revival architecture.
-Many of the buildings they worked on can be seen in a film specially commissioned for the exhibition.
+During this period, Kipling and his students were involved in the decoration of much of Bombay's emerging Gothic Revival architecture.
+Many buildings they worked on can be seen in a film specially commissioned for the exhibition.
 Kipling encouraged his students to make detailed studies of local buildings, such as mosques and monuments, many of which are on display.

-Kipling's unceasing efforts in the preservation of Punjabi arts and crafts must not be under- estimated.
-The V&A's collection includes many items that Kipling sent back to London including plaster casts and salvaged architectural features as well as contemporary items such as detailed carved doors, windows and screens.
+Kipling's unceasing efforts in preserving Punjabi arts and crafts must not be underestimated.
+The V&A's collection includes many items that Kipling sent back to London, including plaster casts and salvaged architectural features, as well as contemporary items such as detailed carved doors, windows and screens.

 How the Great Exhibition of 1851 Inspired Him

 As a teenager, Lockwood Kipling visited the 1851 Great Exhibition.
 One of the highlights of his visit was the Indian section.
-This was put together by the British East India Company to open up new markets for Indian crafts and materials.
+The British East India Company put this together to open up new markets for Indian crafts and materials.

-After seeing items such as this Indian-made gold bracelet Lockwood was inspired to train as a designer and modeller.
+After seeing items such as this Indian-made gold bracelet, Lockwood was inspired to train as a designer and modeler.

-The bracelet is inset with diamonds and enamelled on the outside in a vibrant translucent royal blue.
-Indian jewellery was often enamelled on the inside as well to protect the soft gold from damage caused by contact with the wearer's skin.
+The bracelet is inset with diamonds and enamel on the outside in a vibrant translucent royal blue.
+Indian jewelry was often enameled on the inside to protect the soft gold from damage caused by contact with the wearer's skin.
 The inside of this bracelet is enamelled with a scroll pattern of green leaves and red flowers on a white ground.
 Pigeons and green and red parrots peck at the leaves.
 The item now forms part of the V&A's collection.